oxidecomputer/progenitor/sample_openapi/README.md

 # Sources

-This directory contains some OpenAPI definitions developed in this project solely for the purpose of testing various progenitor features, and the following OpenAPI definitions from other projects:
+This directory contains some OpenAPI definitions included in this project solely for the purpose of testing various progenitor features.
+Some of these have been pulled in from other projects:

 - `api.github.com.json`: https://github.com/github/rest-api-description
 - `buildomat.json`: https://github.com/oxidecomputer/buildomat